knative/.artifacthub/README.md

  - Create `artifact-pkg.yml` per docs link above
  - Execute `./hack/update-codegen.sh`

-To add a new type of artifact a top-level directory should be created with appropriate name.
+A top-level directory should be created with an appropriate name to add a new type of artifact.

 ### Updating `README.md` files